LewisTowart/tech258_cloud/app-deployment/Setting up a 2 Tier Architecture.md

 ### Deploying 2 Tier Architecture Outcome

-Using both my database.md script and my app_deploy_script.md I have successfully lauched both my database tier and my app tier.
+Following both my database_deploy_guide and my app_deploy_guide I have successfully launched both my database tier and my app tier.

 Some important steps to not miss following this: